 Despite some financial problems in 2014, the Petruzzelli has gradually reestablished its reputation as a major Italian opera and concert venue, and attracts artists of significant reputation.
 It is an interesting and attractive building externally and internally, although without the expensive decor of some of Europe's most famous opera houses such as Milan, Vienna and London.

 During the day, guided tours of the building are available - details of times etc are posted outside the booking office.
 However, there is no substitute for attending a performance, especially of an Italian opera.
 These are relatively inexpensive (maximum price is about 60 euros, and many seats are much less); tickets can be booked online.
 It is an interesting experience.
-To Italians going to the opera is a common experience, so although dressing up for the occasion is normal and appreciated, "smart casual" is quite usual.
-(NB If anyone wants more detail information about going to a performance at the Petruzzelli, contact us at Puglia Passion).
+To Italians going to the opera is commonplace, so although dressing up for the occasion is normal and appreciated, "smart casual" is quite usual.
+(NB If anyone wants more detailed information about going to a performance at the Petruzzelli, contact us at Puglia Passion).

 The old city